 As ESBs work via message-passing, those messages are typically asynchronous, and are always passed from one fixed source to one or more fixed receivers; communication is always point-to-point.
 If the version of a called Service API is to be changed, it can be reasonably expected that – coordinated – changes will also be required in the ESB; most typically in transformations.
 This is because point-to-point communication requires significant coordination between source and receiver; the API name is known, but which version of the API is to be used and what is its corresponding ‘Interface’/signature?

 Given all of this, if ‘Macroservices’ are to describe an architectural pattern other than ‘SOA-again’ – and there is clearly no need for a new term if this is not to be the case – then this new term should be applied to architectural patterns that do not depend upon point-to-point communication, or rigid API signatures.
-That’s a lucky coincidence, because exactly such a term is needed today for a rapidly growing new pattern: ‘Event-Driven Architecture’ (EDA).
+That’s a lucky coincidence, because exactly such a term is needed today for a rapidly growing new paradigm: ‘Event-Driven Architecture’ (EDA).
 EDA not only makes no use whatsoever of point-to-point communication, in this Architecture, the Publisher doesn’t even know whether or not there is a Subscriber(s); the Publisher has no chance whatsoever of guessing at the particular API signature that might be used for the (event-triggered) API calls that could follow on the Subscriber systems (each of which might support different API versions).
 For those who claimed in the past that API-versioning is a difficult problem to coordinate in the tightly-bound point-to-point communication paths of SOA – and far more so in the (tech-savvy) world of microservices – I suspect that tears may already be beginning to form when they consider the far greater API-versioning complexity – across disparate, unknown Subscriber systems – now appearing in the new world of Event-Driven Architectures.